Radon Guide Review Header

 You are here: Home Page > Guide to Radon > Reducing Radon in Water

-Since many Tahoe area wells have high Radon, it's helpful to learn about how a home's water supply can be treated to reduce exposure to Radon.
+This page addresses that since many Tahoe area wells have high Radon, it's helpful to learn about how a home's water supply can be treated to reduce exposure to Radon...

 Point-of-entry treatment can effectively remove Radon from the water before it enters your home, says the EPA.
 The devices enploy either granular activated carbon (GAC) filters or aeration devices.
 The Radon guide gives more information, but it's actually very limited in scope regarding Radon in water.
 Nevertheless, it is helpful to know such devices exist, so you can go looking for one if your water tests high in Radon.